scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 [Bloop](https://github.com/scalacenter/bloop) is a *build-tool-agnostic* compilation server with a focus on developer productivity that I developed at the Scala Center together with [Martin Duhem](https://github.com/Duhemm).
-It gives you about ~20-25% faster compilation times than sbt, and we plan on further improving the performance of both batch and incremental compilation in the next month.
+Bloop is a compilation server that integrates with sbt and gives you about ~20-25% faster compilation times than sbt.

 Bloop is a small codebase with ~10000 lines of Scala code.